empyriumz/ApoDock_public/README.md

    - For full-atom structures: The ligand is docked to the original structure with existing side chains.

 5. **Scoring and Ranking**:
-   - All docked poses are scored using multiple metrics (ApoScore, GNINA affinity, etc.).
+   - Each docked pose is evaluated using multiple scoring metrics:
-   - Results are ranked according to the selected metric (`rank_by` parameter).
-   - Both original structures (for full-atom inputs) and packed variants (for backbone-only inputs) appear in the rankings.
+     - ApoScore: Machine learning-based scoring function
+     - GNINA scores: Affinity, CNN score, and CNN affinity
+   - Scores are organized by structure ID, with each structure having multiple pose scores
+   - The best structure is selected based on the highest ApoScore (default) or other specified metrics
+   - Only the best structure and its corresponding scores are saved in the final output

 This approach simplifies the workflow while maintaining all functionality - ApoDock intelligently decides when to apply side-chain packing based on the input structure type.